 A retirement plan with an employer match is usually the best place to save money for your golden years.
 That’s especially true if you stash enough cash in the account to get the full match.

 Yet plenty of workers pass up this “free money” by not maxing out their employer match.
-In fact, 23 percent of folks who are saving money in a workplace retirement plan such as a 401(k) don’t even know the match formula at their workplace, according to an Empower Institute survey released last spring.
+In fact, 23 percent of folks who are saving money in a workplace retirement plan such as a 401(k) don’t even know the match formula at their workplace, according to an Empower Institute survey released last year.

 Not knowing that formula — or not knowing the contribution limit for any type of retirement account — can cost you thousands of dollars every year.

 How to max out an employer match

 If you don’t know your employer’s match formula, you can’t plan your own contributions to ensure you get the full match each year.
 So, folks who don’t know that formula can easily lose out on a lot of free retirement money.